TN Congress MLA dead; Rahul, Kharge express condolences | Politics

 - India

-Congress leaders Rahul Gandhi and Mallikarjuna Kharge, Tamil Nadu Chief Minister M K Stalin and State Leader of Opposition and AIADMK interim chief K Palaniswami condoled the death of the first-time legislator.
+Congress leaders Rahul Gandhi and Mallikarjuna Kharge, Tamil Nadu Governor RN Ravi, Chief Minister M K Stalin and State Leader of Opposition and AIADMK interim chief K Palaniswami condoled the death of the first-time legislator.

 The MLA is the great grandson of rational leader E V Ramasamy 'Periyar.'
 He is survived by his wife and a daughter.